temporalio/documentation/docs/concepts/clusters.md

 For more information on mTLS configuration, see [tls configuration reference](/references/configuration#tls).

-#### Auth
+#### Authentication and authorization

 <!-- commenting this very generic explanation out.
 Can include it back in if everyone feels strongly.
  **Authentication** is the process of verifying users who want to access your application are actually the users you want accessing it.
 **Authorization** is the verification of applications and data that a user on your Cluster or application has access to. -->

-Temporal provides authentication protocols that can be set to restrict access to your data.
+Temporal provides authentication interfaces that can be set to restrict access to your data.
 These protocols address three areas: servers, client connections, and users.

 Temporal offers two plugin interfaces for API call authentication and authorization.